Configure an Aruba Instant AP

 Why IoT and not RTLS?

-The IoT service affords both real-time location and sensing of a wide range of devices while the RTLS service is specific to more precise location of only certain devices.
+The IoT service affords both real-time location and sensing for a wide range of devices whereas the RTLS service is specific to more precise location of only certain devices.

 IoT Transport Streams